Towards equivalent thickened ribbon Schur functions: When two ribbons are of unequal sizes

-The Lemma below discusses the type of elements in the equivalence class of $\D$.
-In contrast to Lemma \ref{lem:types2} and the case of ribbons, cancellation of contributions from coarsening compositions could change the type of elements.
+The lemma below discusses the type of elements in the equivalence class of $\F$.
+Note that the cancellation of contributions from coarsening compositions could change the type of elements.
+As a case in point, let $\F=122\boxdot 3$ and $\E=12\boxdot 32$ (see Figure \ref{F:e2}).
+By Definition \ref{Def:type}, we have $4\in A_1$ in $\F$, whereas $4\in A_0$ in $\E$.
+This kind of scenario is excluded from Lemma \ref{lem:types}.